Simplicity and Positivity Key to Effective Technical, Business, and Scientific Writing

 I talked earlier about abstract and concrete language; along these same lines, we should be aware that words have positive and negative connotations.
 For instance, I can say that I “slapped,” “hit” or “spanked.”
 While these words all mean roughly the same thing, they all have different connotations, or associations.
 Thus, if I want to convey positivity, I should ensure that I use words with positive, rather than negative, connotations.
 For instance, rather than “She failed to complete the project,” I can write “She was unable to complete the project” or “The project couldn’t be completed,” if I want to remove her from the sentence altogether.
 A statement as simple as ''Don't hesitate to call me'' can infer that you doubt the reader can handle your request and would hesitate to ask for help, implying incompetence.
 In addition, the widely used phrase, “Feel free to call me if you have questions” can imply that the reader won’t know enough to call you if s/he does have questions and that because you haven’t done your job, the reader will have questions.

 Writing effective technical, business, and scientific documents can be a boon to your career and, likewise, can enhance your image.
 Think carefully and critically about the meaning of the scientific, business, or technical language you use in your writing to better ensure that readers can quickly and easily get through the documents.
-Use our simple, yet effective tips for techincal, scientific and business writing to properly communicate your message.
+Use our simple, yet effective tips for technical, scientific and business writing to properly communicate your message, and check out our Writing Boot Camp.